Symmetry Properties of Quantum Dynamical Entropy: Introduction

-Our study was motivated by numerical observations in quantum cat map, a paradigmatic model for the study of quantum chaos (see~\cite{chen-2018-OperatorScrambling, garcia-mata-2018-ChaosSignatures, moudgalya-2019-OperatorSpreading, nie-2021-OperatorGrowth} for some recent work).
-Its well-understood structure and tunable symmetries make them an ideal playground for exploring how symmetries influence AFL entropy.
+Our study was motivated by numerical observations in quantum cat maps, a paradigmatic family of models for the study of quantum chaos (see~\cite{chen-2018-OperatorScrambling, garcia-mata-2018-ChaosSignatures, moudgalya-2019-OperatorSpreading, nie-2021-OperatorGrowth} for some recent work).
+They are notable for their well-understood structure, including a thoroughly characterized classical limit and tunable symmetries.
+In particular, we utilize their number-theoretic nature to explicitly construct the representation of a non-Abelian symmetry algebra and prove the existence of an anticommuting unitary.
+These features make quantum cat maps an ideal playground for exploring how symmetries influence quantum dynamics.

+It is crucial to note that, while our numerical results focus on single-particle models, our analytical results are applicable to all unitary dynamics, including many-body systems.
+The framework used to prove our results can be readily applied for the study of symmetries in other probes of quantum dynamics.

 This paper is organized as follows.
-Section~\ref{sect:dynamical-entropy} introduces the construction of (cumulative) AFL entropy, with an emphasis on finite dimensional systems.
-Section~\ref{sect:catmapresults} presents numerical evidence of cumulative AFL entropy in quantum cat maps with various types of symmetries.
-We then provide analytical explanations to the numerical observations in Sections~\ref{sect:abelian},~\ref{sect:tensorproduct} and~\ref{sect:nonabelian}.
-Further discussions regarding (cumultive) AFL entropy's potential as a quantum chaos indicator, as well as its relation with other quantum dynamical entropies, can be found in Section~\ref{sect:discussion}.
+Section~\ref{sect:dynamical-entropy} details the construction of AFL entropy, with an emphasis on finite dimensional systems.
+Section~\ref{sect:catmapresults} introduces the quantum cat map and presents numerical results of the cumulative AFL entropy with various types of symmetry.
+Our analytical results, applicable to any unitary dynamics, are presented in Sections~\ref{sect:abelian} (Abelian symmetry),~\ref{sect:tensorproduct} (ancicommuting unitaries) and~\ref{sect:nonabelian} (non-Abelian symmetries).
+These sections also explain our numerical results as special cases of our theorems.
+Further discussions regarding (cumulative) AFL entropy's potential as a quantum chaos indicator, its relation to CNT entropy and Holevo information, as well as other future directions can be found in Section~\ref{sect:discussion}.